devanys/Zeroconf-mDNS-Arduino/README.md

-# Arduino R4 WiFi Controller
+# Zeroconf mDNS Local Server Arduino R4 Wifi

-Arduino-connected LED over WiFi using a Python GUI.
-The project supports **mDNS discovery**, static IP, and real-time status monitoring.
+zero-configuration communication between a Python GUI and an Arduino device over WiFi.
+By leveraging mDNS (Multicast DNS), the Arduino automatically advertises its presence on the local network, allowing clients to discover it without knowing its IP address.
+Transforms the Arduino into a mini HTTP server, capable of receiving commands and sending real-time status updates

 ---